News Explorer

 3. Confirm with tapping Delete in the confirmation dialog.

-In the tvOS version of News Explorer, you have following subscription management options:
+In the tvOS version of News Explorer, you have following feed management options:

-1. Select the subscription you'd like to move in the feed subscriptions list and select it again on the remote to activate a menu.
+1. Select the feed you'd like to move in the feeds list and select it again on the remote to activate a menu.

 2. Choose Move….

-3. Select the folder where you'd like to move the subscription to.
+3. Select the folder where you'd like to move the feed to.

-1. Select the subscription you'd like to delete and press again on the remote to activate a menu.
+1. Select the feed you'd like to delete and press again on the remote to activate a menu.

 2. Choose Delete.